Bududa District

 Bududa District is a district in the Eastern Region of Uganda.
 Bududa is the chief town of the district.

 Location

 Bududa District is bordered by Sironko District to the north, Kenya to the east, Manafwa District to the south, and Mbale District to the west.
 The district headquarters at Bududa are located approximately 36 km, by road, south-east of Mbale, the largest city in the sub-region.

+Bududa district is divided into small administrative division which include county, sub county and parish.
+The County, Sub county.

+Bushigai county.

+This county has six sub county namely: